ajg/form/README.md

 While encouraged, it is not necessary to define a type (e.g. a `struct`) in order to use `form`, since it is able to encode and decode untyped data generically using the following rules:

  - Scalar values (basic types and [`time.Time`](http://golang.org/pkg/time/#Time), including aliases thereof) will be treated as a `string`.
- - Compound values (everything else) will be treated as a `map[string]interface {}`, itself able to contain nested values (both scalar and compound), ad infinitum.
+ - Compound values (everything else) will be treated as a `map[string]interface{}`, itself able to contain nested values (both scalar and compound) ad infinitum.
- - However, if there is a value (of any supported type) already present in a map for a given key, then it will be used when possible, rather than being replaced with a value as specified above.
-This makes it possible to handle partially typed, dynamic or schema-less values.
+ - However, if there is a value (of any supported type) already present in a map for a given key, then it will be used when possible, rather than being replaced with a value as specified above; this makes it possible to handle partially typed, dynamic or schema-less values.

 Custom Marshaling
 -----------------

 There is a default (lossless) marshaling for any concrete data value in Go, which is good enough in most cases.
 However, it is possible to override it and use a custom scheme.
-For instance, a "binary" field could be marshaled more efficiently using [base64](http://golang.org/pkg/encoding/base64/) to prevent it from being percent-escaped during serialization to a `application/x-www-form-urlencoded` string.
+For instance, a "binary" field could be marshaled more efficiently using [base64](http://golang.org/pkg/encoding/base64/) to prevent it from being percent-escaped during serialization to `application/x-www-form-urlencoded` format.

 Because `form` provides support for [`encoding.TextMarshaler`](http://golang.org/pkg/encoding/#TextMarshaler) and [`encoding.TextUnmarshaler`](http://golang.org/pkg/encoding/#TextUnmarshaler) it is easy to do that; for instance, like this: